aws-samples/amazon-sagemaker-finetune-deploy-phi2-huggingface/README.md

 1. Open a JupyterLab notebook within the Amazon Sagemaker Studio.
 2. Clone this repository.
 4. Open and follow the instructions in the `train-evaluate-llms-2024-trl-phi2.ipynb` notebook to fine-tune the Phi-2 model with QLoRA (Efficient Fine-tuning of Quantized LLMs).
+4. If you encounter any IAM access-related errors, ensure that the SageMaker execution role associated with your Studio instance has the necessary permissions to access the required AWS services.

 ## Deployment